wget http://kb.sp.parallels.com/Attachments/kcs-19590/chroot_update.zip # unzip chroot_update.zip # chmod +x chroot_update.sh # ./chroot_update.sh --help

 # ./chroot_update.sh --apply <domain,...>

-Note: The changes will not be applied if the type of shell access for particular user is set to /bin/false ('Forbidden' in Plesk Panel GUI).
+Note: The changes will not be applied if the type of shell access for a particular user is set to /bin/false ('Forbidden' in the Parallels Plesk Panel GUI).

 Chrooted access for domain owners is not intended to be the equivalent of full server access.
 Instead, it is designed to be a helpful tool to perform elementary operations like changing permissions, copying and moving files, and performing test searches on files.
 If you notice that you have to add more and more software into the chrooted environment template for a small number of customers, you may want to consider offering them an upgrade for their hosting to dedicated or virtual servers.